-5 useful tips to prepare for your kitchen cabinet painting project
+5 useful tips to prepare for your professional kitchen cabinet painting project in East Hampton, CT

 Keeping an open line of communication to our clients, between scheduling timelines and what needs to be done in order to have a successful project that goes as planned.
 Clear expectations between both parties can save loads of aggravation and give professional results.
 We have made a list of the most important items that can have a significant impact on the outcome of a project.
 The entire service is mapped out prior to arrival so that management, the team and client are all on the same page.